blog

 Author:

-For injectors in local practice, this creates a new and complex challenge
+For injectors in local practice, this creates a new and complex challenge.
+They must manage the fallout from treatments they did not perform.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.